OCBliss/Basel3/README.md

 **Contact:** johnny.waller.nb@gmail.com
 **Affiliation:** Independent Researcher

 This project automates the processing of Call Report data and material events into regulatory metrics, focusing on Jensen-Shannon Divergence (JSD) analyses for Basel III, Post-GFC, and other time periods across multiple Call Report schedules.
 It’s designed for investment/central bank research, and runs via a Python script [Task_manager_Global_yaml_driven5a.py](https://github.com/OCBliss/Basel3/blob/main/CODE/) driven by a dynamic YAML config (`pipeline_config_dynamic4a3.yaml`).
 Clone directory with pre-loaded data or ensure `Basel_Global_Filepath.py` is placed in a root directory explicitly named `Basel3/`.
 The root folder can be wherever you wish and the sub-directories will be dynamically resolved.
 The pipeline supports concurrent branching for independent analyses, dependency management, and input hashing to skip unchanged steps.

 ---
+Paper can be found here: [Basel III Under Strain: Duration Risk, Classification Arbitrage, and the Illusion of Capital Adequacy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5800102)

+---
-⚠️ NOTE TO REVIEWERS: This repository supports the empirical component of the **21st Annual FRA** 2025 conference submission titled "***Basel III Under Strain: Interest Rate Exposure, Misclassification Arbitrage, and the Illusion of Compliance***".
+⚠️ NOTE TO REVIEWERS: This repository supports the empirical component of the **21st Annual FRA** 2025 conference submission titled "***Basel III Under Strain: Duration Risk, Classification Arbitrage, and the Illusion of Capital Adequacy, and the Illusion of Compliance***".
 All code and output structures referenced in the methodology section of the paper are located here.
 The pipeline is under active development, with new version folders forthcoming to isolate future-state regulatory scenarios.

 ---